VoicuAWS/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/verify.md

 ```
 * Create a Lambda function
 ```
-aws lambda create-function --function-name verifyfunction --runtime nodejs10.x --role arn:aws:iam::<ACCOUNT_ID_FROM_OTHER_TEAM>:role/webadmins/NAME_OF_ROLE --handler index.handler --region us-east-1 --zip-file fileb://lambdafunction.zip --profile webadmins
+aws lambda create-function --function-name verifyfunction --runtime nodejs14.x --role arn:aws:iam::<ACCOUNT_ID_FROM_OTHER_TEAM>:role/webadmins/NAME_OF_ROLE --handler index.handler --region us-east-1 --zip-file fileb://lambdafunction.zip --profile webadmins
 ```
 * Invoke the Lambda function
 ```
 aws lambda invoke --function-name verifyfunction --region us-east-1 --invocation-type RequestResponse outputfile.txt --profile webadmins
 ```
-* Examine the output file.
+* Examine the outputfile.txt.

-If you see files marked that **webadmins/you-should-SEE-this-file--webadmins...** then you have successfully verified that the webadmins can do their job.
+If you see a LOCAL file marked that **webadmins/you-should-SEE-this-file--webadmins...** then you have successfully verified that the webadmins can do their job.
 Also make sure the function is generating logs in CloudWatch logs.

 * *(Optional)* Test Lambda for alternate bucket prefix